 Bard Settlement

+Bard faced over 30,000 hernia mesh lawsuits in federal court.
+Several bellwether trials tested plaintiffs’ claims.
 In 2022, a jury found Bard’s Ventralex mesh defectively designed and awarded $255,000 in damages.
 In another 2022 trial, a Rhode Island jury awarded a $4.8 million verdict in a case involving Ventralex mesh.

-Most of Bard’s raw polypropylene was sourced from Chevron Phillips, who prohibited their raw polypropylene from being used in products that would be permanently implanted in humans.”
+- Most of Bard’s raw polypropylene was sourced from Chevron Phillips, who prohibited their raw polypropylene from being used in products that would be “permanently implanted in humans.”

-It is likely they [Chevron Phillips] do not know of our implant application.
+- Because Chevron Phillips would stop sales if it knew the material was being implanted in people, the VP wrote: “It is likely they [Chevron Phillips] do not know of our implant application.
 Please do not mention Davol’s name in any discussion with these manufacturers.”

 Facing more trials, Bard’s parent company announced a settlement of 38,000-40,000 claims in October 2024, accompanied by a financial charge of $1.7 billion.

 The Bard litigation has entered a complex phase of resolution.
-As of May 2025, over 24,000 cases remain active.
+As of August 2025, over 24,000 cases remain active.
 New lawsuits continued to be filed after the settlement announcement, with over 400 new plaintiffs joining in April 2025.
+The court established a Qualified Settlement Fund (QSF) in January 2025.
+The settlement uses a tiered payment structure:

 - Quick-Pay 1: For those without qualifying injuries